JTaisey389/reading-notes/coderscomputer.md

 ### Third Party Applications
 Here is a list of mac specific applications that I may use depending on the software capabilities.
--BBEdit
+- BBEdit

--Visual Studio Code
+- Visual Studio Code

--Atom
+- Atom

--Brackets
+- Brackets

 ### Various Commands